RUB-SysSec/OMEN/README.md

 ### Password Cracking

+How to get from `$2a$10$HNYF4KajSTqxIP/KoiB5tOCVeKUgvscTh32hhAmppFk4T/USmI2B.` to `"GoodOMEN!123"`?

+#### Ethics
+OMEN was developed for [academic use cases](https://password-guessing.org) like [improving probabilistic password modeling](https://hal.archives-ouvertes.fr/hal-01112124/file/omen.pdf), [estimating guess numbers](https://github.com/RUB-SysSec/Password-Guessing-Framework) or [password strength](https://www.internetsociety.org/sites/default/files/06_3.pdf), in general, to improve password security.
+Do not abuse this software to harm other people's privacy or to break the law.

+#### Preimage Attacks
-Besides the [academic use case](https://password-guessing.org) of [improving proabilistic password modeling](https://hal.archives-ouvertes.fr/hal-01112124/file/omen.pdf), [estimating guess numbers](https://github.com/RUB-SysSec/Password-Guessing-Framework) or [password strength](https://www.internetsociety.org/sites/default/files/06_3.pdf), one might be interested in cracking hashed (unknown) passwords.
-Popular password cracking utilities like [Hashcat](https://github.com/hashcat/hashcat) and [John the Ripper](https://github.com/magnumripper/JohnTheRipper) support hundreds of hash and cipher formats and could be easily integrated due to their support to read password candidates via their standard input (stdin) stream.
+Popular hash evaluators like [Hashcat](https://github.com/hashcat/hashcat) and [John the Ripper](https://github.com/magnumripper/JohnTheRipper) support hundreds of hash and cipher formats and could be easily integrated due to their support to read password candidates via their standard input (stdin) stream.